sa22700/BrainCLI/README.md

 Restart PowerShell.

 Now PowerShell always uses UTF-8 encoding, and special characters (such as ä and ö) should work correctly even with PyPy.

 ---

+In a Linux enviroments

+nano ~/.bashrc

+Add the following lines at the end of the file:

+export LANG=fi_FI.UTF-8

+export LC_ALL=fi_FI.UTF-8

+Then activate the changes with:

+source ~/.bashrc

+"This works at least in the default terminal, but if you're using an IDE, you may need to configure it to use the same environment as well."

+---